 Cooking should be an enjoyable experience, and you don't want to spend your time worrying about meat temperature.
 This can cause unnecessary stress, not to mention the health and safety hazard.
 For everything you need to know about temperature probes, read on!

 What is a Probe Thermometer Used For?

+Food probes are mainly used to know when dinner is ready!
+You want the protein to be safely cooked to food standard internal temperatures and similarly you don't want to overcook the food.
 Safely monitor your food's temperature throughout the cooking time to ensure you don't overcook it.
 It's also important to use when you cool, re-heat, and thaw foods to monitor and ensure safe temperatures.
 Depending on the thermometer, it can give you accurate readings during BBQ cooking, in the oven and on the stove top.

 Source - Smartfire

 Using a digital probe food thermometer with your BBQ smoker makes it easy to confirm that your meats are at a safe temperature.
 Our guide will walk you through the process of using the probe correctly.

 When you start your smoker, insert your digital meat probe into the deepest part of your cut of meat.
 For steaks or a roast, this area is usually in the middle.
 Poultry is deepest along the depth of the inner thigh.
 Avoid coming into contact with the bones because it can give you an inaccurate readout on your cooking probe.
 Insert your WiFi BBQ temperature probe until it's in the middle of the meat.
 Don't go all of the way through.